youwen5/web/routes/+luminite.typ

     or nested directory (e.g. `about/Me.typ`) indicates routes.
 - #done Ingest a rendered HTML artifact and then process it to remove `<head>` and `<doctype>` tags amongst other extraneous tags.
 - #done "nested" templating for implementing Navbar.
+- #done Figure out how to do metadata...should be able to extract it from Typst source files?
+  - #done Metadata is now possible, but slow.
+I'm thinking of doing a cache system where we keep a `.json` or `.toml` file that caches extracted metadata in `.luminite` for fast development (and a switch in the code to skip inspecting metadata and trust the cache).
+    - Eventually once we have file-watching hot reload this file will work better.
+But it's faster than multi-second build steps.
+    - Maybe also look into extracting multiple pieces of metadata at once.
+If not possible in Typst CLI, then will have to wait until CLI is replaced by embedding the `typst` create directly.
+    - NOTE: I've marked this task done but the above has not been implemented.
+Rather I've just figured out how to make it much faster by parsing JSON out of a single query.
+However hot reload is still in question.

 = Wishlist